 “We were thinking of a woman who was an awesome person that was something we could be proud of, and Amelia Earhart was the first thing that came to my mind,” Dale Jr. explained at the Charlotte Motor Speedway Media Tour in January.
 “She must have been the most daring, she sort of fits that mold of courage and determination that you need as a racecar diver.
 She must have had that and more to be able to do the things she did in her lifetime.
 So Amelia was the name we came up with.”

 Despite her admirable winning record – or perhaps because of it – Amelia is something of an anomaly in the racing world.
 Typically, a new car is built each year for the Daytona 500, but Dale Jr. says he felt that she had earned her place in this year’s race.

-“Typically teams with as much resources as [Hendrick Motorsports] build brand-new cars, regardless of how successful a car was last year.”
+“Typically teams build brand-new cars, regardless of how successful a car was last year.”

 Other elements are factored in, too – such as changes in the rules and requirements that can’t necessarily be integrated into the previous year’s car.

 “You might bring a new car for a lot of reasons, but we’re going to take the same car because it was so successful.”